 Let’s start by briefly looking at What a Digital Wallet is –

 An application for conducting financial transactions on mobile devices is known as a digital wallet (or electronic wallet).
-It securely stores your passwords and payments, allowing you to pay using your smartphones instead of carrying your cards or cash while traveling.
-It saves your inputs and the details of your credit card, debit card, or bank account so that you can use your smartphone to make purchases later.
-Some digital wallets allow you to create digital payments, while others serve as a digital bank where you can store your digital currency.
+It securely stores your passwords and payments, allowing you to pay using your smartphone instead of carrying your cards or cash while traveling.
+It saves your input and the details of your credit card, debit card, or bank account so that you can use your smartphone to make purchases later.
+Some digital wallets allow you to create digital payments, while others serve as digital banks where you can store your digital currency.

 So how to build a Safe, Secure Digital Wallet Application?

 Let’s start with a brief overview of how to go ahead with a secure digital wallet application development.

 1. Research, Research, and Research!

 Before going ahead with a comprehensive digital wallet development, it’s vital to conduct market research to understand the space better.
 You must make decisions at this stage regarding the industry for which you will create an app, your target market, and the type of digital wallet you will provide for that market.
 You’ll need to find out what users like and don’t like about the current applications in the market and what functionality they would want in a digital wallet.
 This will help you identify the key players in the space and understand the existing challenges and opportunities.
 This will also give you a sense of what a realistic timeframe is for when you could launch your digital wallet.